SpinalNet: Deep Neural Network with Gradual Input: Results

 \subsubsection{CIFAR-100 Dataset}

+The CIFAR-100 is another popular dataset in computer vision \cite{huang2019gpipe}.
+The CIFAR-100 dataset contains 32 $\times$ 32 sized color images.
+There are hundred output classes.
+The dataset contains five hundred images for training and one hundred images for testing for each class.

-ResNet and VGG networks bring promising results with CIFAR-10 data.
-Therefore, we apply them to the CIFAR-100 dataset.
-We receive significant improvement with the Spinal FC layer for different VGG networks.
-Among the VGG networks, VGG-16 provides the best performance.
-VGG-16 provides 63.20\% accuracy alone, and 64.99\% accuracy with the SpinalNet after 150 epoch of training.
-Moreover, the number of neurons in the fully connected layer is reduced to half with the Spinal FC layer.
+We train and report results with ResNet-18 \cite{he2016deep} and VGG-19\cite{simonyan2014very} models.
+We observe superior results with the VGG-19 model.
+Higher accuracy is achieved with a lower number of parameters with the VGG-19 model.
+The number of neurons in the fully connected layer is reduced to half with the Spinal FC layer.
 Moreover, the number of multiplication in the FC layer is reduced to 7\%.
-The VGG-16 has two hidden layers of size 4096.
-Replacing them with four spinal layers of 512 size reduces the number of multiplication significantly.
-However, the Spinal fully-connected layer does not improve the performance of ResNet.
+The VGG-19 has two hidden layers of size 4096.
+Replacing them with four spinal layers of 512 size reduces the number of multiplications significantly.
+The last segment of Table \ref{Perform_tab} presents results of traditional training with random initialization on CIFAR-100 dataset.

+However, the Spinal fully connected layer does not improve the performance of ResNet.
 Although the number of hidden neurons in the fully connected layer is increasing for ResNet, we are getting a lower performance.
-The probable reason can be a decrease in the gradient is the initial layers of ResNet due to additional layers in the SpinalNet.
+The probable reason can be a decrease in the gradient in the initial layers of ResNet due to additional layers in the SpinalNet.